chinamike65/hugo-tuolesi/content/book4/book4en.md

 Blind and loving together, it seems that life and death will not be separated, but in the end they will leave each other.

-Those who remain live in the world every day, suffering, and those who leave go to the other side and continue to suffer from reincarnation.
+Those who remain live in the world every day, suffering, and those who leave go to the other side and continue to suffer from rebirth.

 Because our love is small love, greed, not selfless, big love.